DOT Sleep Apnea Regulations: What You Need To Know

-What are the dangers that a DOT sleep apnea rule would help prevent?
+What are the dangers that DOT sleep apnea regulations would help prevent?

-Through notices and bulletins issued by the FMCSA, it is clear that a DOT sleep apnea rule would help prevent the very real and deadly danger that sleep-deprived truck drivers pose to themselves and to the rest of the driving public.
+Through notices and bulletins issued by the FMCSA, it is clear that DOT sleep apnea regulations would help prevent the very real and deadly danger that sleep-deprived truck drivers pose to themselves and to the rest of the driving public.
 Here are a few of the FMCSA’s observations:

 - “[S]tudies show that people with untreated sleep apnea have an increased risk of being involved in a fatigue-related motor vehicle crash.”
 (2014)

 - Obstructive sleep apnea (OSA) “may culminate in unpredictable and sudden incapacitation (e.g., falling asleep at the wheel), thus contributing to the potential for crashes, injuries, and fatalities.”
 (2015)